dr2chase/gabt/README.md

 the Go compiler, so reasons for change would involve tweaking the interface, not a wholesale rewrite.

+The `abt` subdirectory contains the original, and is there for benchmarking comparison.

 Known flaws:<br>
-- Think before you just bang in `x < y` for Less if the type is floating point, NaN is not your friend.
-I recommend storing as the integer bit pattern instead in whatever Less-able type you use to wrap it.
+- Think before you just bang in `x - y` for signed int Compare, that is vulnerable to to overflow.
+I was tempted to use floating point instead, since that would actually work, and lack branches.
 - nil won't work as either key or value.
 - the generic idiom for an all-types nil value is
   ```